-In terms of solution, the global industry is briefly segmented into identity & access management (IAM), risk & compliance management solutions, encryption solutions, data loss protection systems, firewalls, anti-virus/malware, intrusion prevention systems, web filtering solutions, and disaster recovery solutions.
+In terms of solution, the global internet security industry is briefly segmented into identity & access management (IAM), risk & compliance management solutions, encryption solutions, data loss protection systems, firewalls, anti-virus/malware, intrusion prevention systems, web filtering solutions, and disaster recovery solutions.

 Anti-virus solutions are the most widely used methods in preventing cyber threats as they are functional in preventing malware from remote and physical access points.
 Disaster recovery solutions, intrusion prevention systems, and data loss protection systems are expected gain prominence due to their increasing adoption on an industrial level.

 Industries analyzed in the report include aerospace, defense & intelligence, government, banking & financial services, telecommunications & IT, healthcare, retail, manufacturing and e-commerce among others such as insurance & public utilities.

 Solutions such as IAM, DDOS mitigation, encryption, and intrusion prevention systems are expected to gain prominence in aerospace, defense & intelligence and banking industries owing to the industries’ criticality and sensitivity of information.

 Furthermore, the study segments the market into five regions that include North America, Europe, Asia Pacific, Middle East & Africa, and Latin America.
 North America and Europe were the major regions for internet security.
 High awareness level on consumer and corporate levels regarding threats associated with cyber-attacks and government agencies’ preparedness to tackle such threats have been instrumental in these regions’ development.

 On the other hand, Asia Pacific promises opportunities for growth over the forecast period.
 High mobile phone adoption rates and greater internet penetration in China, India, and Southeast Asia are expected to provide impetus for internet security solutions growth.
 Additionally, western organizations in banking, financial services, healthcare, IT and aerospace domains are concentrating investments towards active operations in the region; this is further expected to propel the region as one of the primary caterers in internet security solutions.